A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • Short Selling

 What’s Short Selling?
-Short selling is when you bet that a stock or another security will drop in price.
-It’s a pretty advanced move and not for beginners.
-Here’s how it works: You borrow shares of a stock from a broker and sell them.
-Later, you hope to buy the same number of shares back […]
+Short selling is a strategy used by traders who anticipate that a stock’s price will decline.
+In this approach, a trader borrows shares from a broker and sells them on the market at the current price.
+Here’s how it works: You borrow shares of a stock from a broker and sell them. […]

 Read more